dss-extensions/dss_capi/README.md

 ## Questions?

-If you have any question, feel free to open a ticket on Github or contact me through [Twitter](https://twitter.com/PCMMeira).
+If you have any question, feel free to open a ticket on GitHub or contact me through email (pmeira at ieee.org).
 Please allow me a few days to respond.